Become a Missionary at Youth With A Mission

 It was a huge shock to everyone around me when I decided to become a missionary in 2016.
-Having come out of 6 years of deep addiction before entering 3 rehabs, I was the last person you’d expect to see at YWAM Tyler.
+Having come out of 6 years of deep addiction before entering 3 rehabs, I was the last person you’d expect to see joining Youth With A Mission, Tyler.

-Prior to that encounter, I was so consumed with myself that I did not ever really love, or allow myself to be loved.
+Prior to that encounter, I was so consumed with myself I did not ever really love, or allow myself to be loved.
 Everyone and everything around me was a resource to get whatever I was looking to gain in the moment.

 Whether I am still roaming the streets with a pint of vodka in my belt strap, or I am preaching in front of thousands, Jesus’s love for me is the same!
 It never changes.

-I am a child of God irregardless, therefore striving to achieve is stripped from my personal expectations because the ultimate definition of success, or what the Bible calls “eternal life” is this, “And this is eternal life, that they know you, the only true God, and the one whom you have sent.”
+Knowing God, really knowing Him is what life is all about.
+“And this is eternal life, that they know you, the only true God, and the one whom you have sent.”
 (John 17:3) Each time I read this verse it chips away at the block of religion that has crusted up around me through years of never actually encountering and pursuing God for myself.

-Knowing God, really knowing Him is what life is all about.
 To know God, and to make Him known.
 This is the motto of Youth With A Mission.
-I love the simplicity of this direction, because when you boil it all down, it is what life is really all about.
+I love the simplicity of this, because when you boil it all down, it is what life is really all about.

 Now do we just spend our time alone in a room, with a Bible and a cup of coffee?
 Heavens no!
 James says, “Show me your faith apart from your works, and I’ll show you my faith by my works.”
 (James 2:18).
 Such a confident statement that my personality appreciates!